Skip to content

 It’s tough.

-So, to nourish fulfilling relationships, we should first start with the relationship we have with ourselves.
+To nourish our relationships, it’s best to first start with the relationship we have with ourselves.

 Embrace your light and shadow.